Keeping you informed

 Feedback gathered at this session will also be used to inform the Victorian Government’s new state-wide creative industries strategy, which will guide investment in Victoria’s creative industries between 2020-2024.

-Additional sessions will be announced through this website as well as Regional Arts Victoria's Great South Coast Facebook page: www.facebook.com/RAVgreatsouthcoast
+Information about additional sessions will be added through this website as well as Regional Arts Victoria's Great South Coast Facebook page: www.facebook.com/RAVgreatsouthcoast

-You can also Contact Us and request to receive invites to upcoming events as they are announced.
+You can also Contact Us and request to receive invites to upcoming events as they are confirmed.

 Existing Strategy ReviewAugust 31st, 2019